 The corporate governance committee shall meet at least once a year if necessary.
-During the year, a corporate governance committee meeting was held to review and recommend to the Board the current list of matters reserved for the Board and the existing shareholders communication policy.
+During the year, a corporate governance committee meeting was held to review and recommend to the Board the revised procedures for the handling and dissemination of inside information and handling enquiries from the Stock Exchange (forming part of the Manual), the current list of matters reserved for the Board and the existing shareholders communication policy.
 The attendance of each member of the corporate governance committee is shown below:

-Number of

-corporate governance

-Name of committee member committee meeting attended/held in 2014
+Name of committee member Number of corporate governance committee meeting attended/held in 2015

-Name of committee member

 CHIH Yu Yang 1/1

-LEE Jer Sheng 1/1
+TONG Wen-hsin as proxy for LEE Jer Sheng 1/1